asuttles/AndyEdit/README.md

                                  \|

-A simple, line-oriented, terminal-based text editor with an emacs-like keybinding.
+A simple, featureless, line-oriented, terminal-based text editor with an emacs-like keybindings.

-The editor is inspired by, but not based on, Microemacs and Kilo.
+The editor is inspired by, but not derived from, Microemacs and Kilo.

-This readme was edited in AndyEdit!
+This readme was last edited in AndyEdit!

 ## Getting Started